Varad32/US-Company-Bankruptcy-Prediction/README.md

-# Cryptocurrency-Prices-Dataset

-The Cryptocurrency Prices dataset includes prices and market capitalization data for popular cryptocurrencies, such as Bitcoin, Ethereum, Litecoin, and Ripple.
-The data covers daily prices and market capitalization from the inception of each cryptocurrency up to the present day.

-The dataset is well-suited for exploratory data analysis, time series analysis, and predictive modeling tasks related to cryptocurrencies.
-It can be used to examine historical price trends, correlations between different cryptocurrencies, and the overall market capitalization of the cryptocurrency market.
-Additionally, the data can be used to build models that predict future prices or market capitalization of specific cryptocurrencies.
+# US Company Bankruptcy Prediction

+The provided dataset is a novel dataset for bankruptcy prediction, focusing on American public companies listed on the New York Stock Exchange and NASDAQ.
+The dataset covers the period from 1999 to 2018 and includes accounting data from 8,262 distinct companies.
+It aims to predict bankruptcy events based on the financial indicators of these companies.
+The dataset is divided into three subsets: a training set (1999-2011), a validation set (2012-2014), and a test set (2015-2018) to evaluate the predictive capability of models in real-world scenarios.